 Her designs often feature warrior themes and motifs.
 In an interview with New Zealand Herald’s Dan Ahwa (27 July 2016), Shona explained that she finds war, battles and warriors inspiring.
 "There’s so much significance with war in history and culture.
 It’s a powerful influence in life for all cultures.
 What a warrior wears into battle is just as important as the weapons and training."

 In her fashion design Shona’s warriors are women, wahine toa, wearing helmets and breastplates but she has also deployed the signs and symbols of contemporary gangs.
 For her 2011 collection, Iwi, she printed t- shirt dresses with patches devised to give expression to her tribal and local affiliation, framing the gang patch as a marker of identity.

 Shona describes her style of fashion as art in a sculptural and wearable form.
 Often bold and dramatic her work has regularly won design competitions such as Cult Couture and she has been invited to show her pieces here and internationally.
 She also makes commissioned pieces, which have been worn by musicians and performers including Ladi6 and Mere Boynton.

-Under the label Tawhiao, Shona has appeared at New Zealand Fashion Week in 2010, 2011, 2012 and 2015.
+Under the label Tawhiao, Shona regularly shows at New Zealand Fashion Week.
 She has also shown at London and Melbourne Fashion Weeks.
 In 2016, she added New York to her list, with a three-week residency and exhibition at the Metropolitan Museum’s Oceanic Galleries.

 Text by Kelly Dix.
 Banner image of Shona Tawhiao backstage at Te Korakora On Federal, Matariki Festival, 2016.
 Image © Shona Tawhiao.